SkylarMcCowan/WeatherApp/weather-forecast-app/README.md

+# Weather App

+This project is a simple weather application built with React.
+It allows users to enter a city name followed by a comma and the full state name (e.g., Columbia, South Carolina) to get the current weather and a 7-day forecast.

+## Features

+- Fetches and displays current weather data.
+- Displays a 7-day weather forecast.
+- Allows users to save multiple locations and view their weather data.
+- Error handling for invalid locations.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).